MinBZK/ai-validation/docs/projects/amt/adrs/0008-systemcard-storage.md

 * **Complex queries**: Complex queries can be inefficient and require custom parsing.
 * **Collaboration**: Collaborating on the JSONB data is challenging due to its complex format and lack of version control.
 * **Scalability**: As the JSONB blobs grow in size, the storage overhead and query performance may become significant issues.
+* **Not supported by SQLite**: While SQLite supports JSON through its JSON1 extension, it does not support PostgreSQL's JSONB data type natively, which complicates local development and testing environments that rely on SQLite as a database backend.